bhavana05/sampleg/PHP tutorial.md

 Composer is not a package Manager.It is a tool for dependency management in PHP.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.

 * #### Step-4:Installing Composer
-install by using following commands
+Install by using following commands

 ```$ curl -sS https://getcomposer.org/installer | php
 $ sudo mv composer.phar /usr/local/bin/composer